-[The Registry is working to establish a 40-year buffer (reserve) pool of additional forest carbon to collateralize or insure the urban carbon stored in Project trees.
-Buyers thus will receive two stocks of CO2, so that even if all urban projects cease after year 25, the forest pool will store the same or more CO2 for 40 years.
-Details to come.]
+The Registry is establishing a 40-year buffer (reserve) pool of additional forest carbon to collateralize or insure all of the urban carbon stored in Planting Project trees.
+Credits earned by urban forest planting projects and issued by the Registry thus consist of two stocks of CO2, one in the urban forest planting projects, and a second and equal stock in a block of additional forest CO2 for 40 years.